 Your child can start Prep at the beginning of the school year if he or she turns five on or before 30th April in that year.
 By law, all children must be enrolled in school by their sixth birthday.
 When to start your child at school is an individual decision.
 You may want to discuss this with us or with your child’s preschool teacher and health care professionals if you are unsure about when is the best year for your child to begin school.

-The timeline advises families when and how to enrol their child into Prep at a Victorian government primary schools will follow the new timeline in 2023 to support Prep enrolments for the 2024 school year.
+The timeline advises families when and how to enrol their child into Prep at a Victorian government primary school, including Geelong East Primary School.

 What you need to do:

-Enrolment applications submitted after 28 July 2023 will be processed by our school as they are received, in accordance with the department’s Placement Policy.
+Enrolment applications submitted after 26 July 2024 will be processed by our school as they are received, in accordance with the department’s Placement Policy.

 Additional Information required for Enrolments: